 A self-guided trek is a vacation holiday where you travel with your own family or friends, not a tour with strangers.
 We provide you with a complete itinerary, including detailed custom maps designed by Wine Country Trekking and specific trail notes covering all aspects of your hikes.
-We arrange all lodging for you and make dinner reservations based on your restaurant choices.
+We arrange all lodging for you and give you restaurant reviews and recommendations near your lodging.
 You have the confidence of knowing that everything is taken care of and the freedom to manage your own time.
-We also handle the logistics of transporting your luggage between inns and preparing a packed lunch for the trail.
-There are no guides directing your trip except during kayaking, when we provide a naturalist guide.
+We also handle the logistics of transporting your luggage between inns.
+There are no guides directing your trip.
 Prior to your trek we send you two Guides, a Planning Guide and a Trail Guide, that cover every detail of your trek.
 For more information, see The Experience.

 What is included in the treks?

-Lodging, breakfasts, lunches, luggage transfers, custom maps and trail notes, local area information package, Planning Guide, taxes, tips, park entry fees, and any necessary transfers during the trek are all included.
-In addition, most treks include wine tastings and some treks include a kayak trip and privately catered beach dinner.
-We will also assist you with restaurant and spa reservations.
+Lodging, breakfasts, luggage transfers, custom maps and trail notes, local area information package, Planning Guide, taxes, tips, park entry fees, and any necessary transfers during the trek are all included.
+In addition, most treks include wine tastings.

 What is not included in the treks?

-Dinners are not included in our treks.
+Lunches and dinners are not included in our treks.
 We have found that our trekkers are passionate about food, and want the ability to select their own menu items and restaurants where dining options are available.
-We provide descriptions and reviews of local restaurants and make reservations for you.
+We provide descriptions and reviews of local restaurants near your lodging and let you know where you can pick up a picnic lunch for your hikes.
 Pre and post trek airport transfer are also not included.

 What if I want a guide?